 Before planting peonies, delenki need to inspect.
 It should pay attention to its appearance and shape, parameters, freshness, the number of buds and the volume (weight) of the root mass.
 Also, before planting grassy peonies, it is necessary to compare delenki with optimal sizes (from maximum to minimum) according to the number of buds and weight for different origin varieties.

-What should be the size of the pion delenka for planting in open ground?
-Do not use too large delenki with a large volume of roots, especially to transplant whole adult plants.
-Here is a complete analogy with failures when planting mature trees and bushes: the development of young roots and shoots is not stimulated, and the existing roots are not able to provide good nutrition of the seedling.
+What should be the size of the peony's dividers for planting in the open ground?
+Do not use too large delenki with a large volume of roots, especially transplant whole adult plants.
+Here is a complete analogy with the failures in planting adult trees and bushes: the development of young roots and shoots is not stimulated, and the existing roots are not able to provide proper nutrition of the seedling.

 Dimensions should be sufficient to: